1st Canadian Ministry

 The First Canadian Ministry was the first cabinet chaired by Prime Minister John A. Macdonald.
 It governed Canada from 1 July 1867 to 5 November 1873, including all of the 1st Canadian Parliament as well as the first eight months of the Second.
-The government was formed by the Liberal-Conservative Party in coalition with the old Conservative Party of Canada.
+The government was formed by the old Conservative Party of Canada.
 Macdonald was also Prime Minister in the Third Canadian Ministry.